ram89toronto/long_strory_short_nlp_text_summary/README.md

-# NLP Text Summary for day to day needs
+# NLP Text Summary - " Long Story Short - Load Text, Summarize & Listen "

 ## The summarization technique used in the above example is "Abstractive Summarization"